Line intensities of CO near 1560 nm measured with absorption and dispersion spectroscopy: Data Analysis

 \section{Data Analysis}

 CRDS measures the absorption spectrum, while CMDS measures the dispersion spectrum.
 The line shape models for both spectra are:

-where $A$ is the integrated intensity of the absorption line, $\nu_{m}$ is the frequency of the mode with index of $m$ equal to the laser frequency plus the microwave frequency $(f_{AOM}+f_{EOM})$; $n$ is the frequency independent refractive index of the gas, and $k_{0}$ is the wave vector of the transition frequency.
+where $A$ is the integrated intensity of the absorption line, $\nu_{m}$ is the frequency of the mode with index of $m$ equal to the laser frequency plus the microwave frequency $(f_{AOM}+f_{EOM})$; $n$ is the frequency-independent refractive index of the gas, and $k_{0}$ is the wave vector of the transition frequency.
 Within a range of over 5~GHz around the absorption line, we can ignore the dispersion due to the cavity mirrors.~\cite{Rutkowski2017OE-cavdisp} The frequency shift of the cavity mode due to the dispersion induced by the molecular absorption line is $\Delta\nu$.
-The lineshapes of the absorption and dispersion spectra are the real and imaginary parts of the normalized line shape function~\cite{Libbrecht2006AJP-refractive, Cygan2015OE-1DCMDS} $\varphi\left(\nu_m-\nu_{c}\right)$, respectively.
+The line shapes of the absorption and dispersion spectra are the real and imaginary parts of the normalized line shape function~\cite{Libbrecht2006AJP-refractive, Cygan2015OE-1DCMDS} $\varphi\left(\nu_m-\nu_{c}\right)$, respectively.
+The absorption line strength (in cm/molecule) can be derived from the experimental peak area $A$ at temperature $T$ and pressure $P$:

-Since all the spectra were recorded at pressures below 1.3~kPa, we used the velocity-dependent Voigt (SDV) line shape in the fit.
-We also tried to fit the spectra with the Hartmann-Tran profile (HTP)~\cite{Ngo2013JQSRT-HTP}, and the difference between the amplitude obtained from the fit with SDV and that with HTP was less than 0.3\textperthousand.
-The line-mixing effect was neglected in the fit.
-As an example, the CRDS spectra of the R(27) line together with the fit residuals are shown in Fig.~\ref{fig:R27CRDS}.
-Fig.~\ref{fig:gamma_CRDS} shows the line broadening widths $\Gamma_0$ and $\Gamma_2$ obtained from fitting CRDS spectra under different pressures.
-We can see that they follow an excellent linear dependence on the pressures.
+where $k_B$ is the Boltzmann constant, $h$ is the Planck constant, $c$ is the speed of light, $E''$ is the energy of the lower state of the transition, and $Q(T)$ is the partition sum~\cite{Gamache2021JQSRT-Q} at temperature $T$.
+The line strength $S(T)$ could be converted~\cite{HITRAN2020} to the HITRAN standard temperature value at $T_0=296$~K according to Eq.~(\ref{eq:ST0}).